Erich-McMillan/MipsSimulator/readme.md

 3 5
 ```

-Once the program has completed the first simulation it will prompt you to enter a new set of input/output files or `exit` to end the program.
+Once the program has completed the first simulation it will prompt you to enter `simulate path/to/next/input.toml path/to/next/output.txt` exit` to end the program.